True Cost of Buying a Home in All 58 California Counties 2026 County-by-County Analysis: Mortgage, Taxes, Insurance & PMI

 Here's the kicker:

-In San Mateo County, you'd need a household income of roughly $325,000 just to meet the standard 28% front-end DTI ratio.
-That's top-5% income nationally — and it only gets you a median-priced home.
+In San Mateo County, you'd need a household income of roughly $741,000 just to meet the standard 28% front-end DTI ratio.
+That is top-1% income nationally — and it only gets you a median-priced home.

-Tier 2 This tier covers most of coastal and suburban California.
-These are counties where dual-income professional households can qualify — but it's tight.
+Tier 2 Ten counties covering most of coastal and near-coastal California.
+These are places where a strong dual-income professional household can still qualify — but it is genuinely tight, and it now takes $260,000–$350,000 to do it.

 County Region Median Price Monthly P&I Property Tax Insurance PMI Est. Total